JoseJesusOchoaTorres/portfolio/README.md

 `gulp pages`

-- Remove the white spaces in our html files
+- Remove the white spaces in html files
 - Remove comments
 - Move this file to `dist/`